f5devcentral/bigip-automation/level-4/README.md

 ### Step 2.
 Go to Terrafrom directory and create a branch

-Change the working directory to `tf-level-2`.
-As the user `UDF` doesnt have privilleges to write to the main branch, the work done will have to be committed to a `branch`.
-The following command will create a new branch called `app50` if it doesn't already exists.
+Change the working directory to `tf-level-4`.
+As the user `UDF` doesn't have privilleges to write to the main branch, the work done will have to be committed to a `branch`.
+The following command will create a new branch called `app50` if it doesn't already exists and switch to the new branch.

 ```cmd
 cd tf-level-4